DaveParillo/intermediate-cpp/_sources/function-pointers/lambda.rst

                      [&sz](string x) { return (x.size() < sz); });
    }

-The parameter is optional, but many useful standard algorithm that operate on containers expect to be able to pass each container element one at a time to a function that will use it.
+The parameter is optional, but many useful standard algorithms that operate on containers expect to be able to pass each container element one at a time to a function that will use it.
 This is exactly what ``count_if`` does.